yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 7. At this point you now have a **Build Stage** that builds your project and publishes an artifact to a known location in Azure Pipelines.
 You also have a **Deploy Stage** that will deploy the artifact to your dev environment, however, you need to make some additional adjustments to this stage to tie everything together.

-    Looking at the last taks of your build stage you can see that the publish task places the build artifacts in a specific location:
+    Looking at the last task of your build stage you can see that the publish task places the build artifacts in a specific location:

     ![In the code editor, the Publish Build Artifacts Tasks definition is highlighted.](images/stepbystep/media/image1011.png "Pipeline YAML Properties")

-    Your deploy stage needs to download the artifacts from the Build Stage published location in order to install them in the dev environment, and Azure Pipeliness has a task template for that.
+    Your deploy stage needs to download the artifacts from the Build Stage published location in order to install them in the dev environment, and Azure Pipelines has a task template for that.

     In the YAML editor, place your cursor at this position, right before the AzureRmWebAppDeployment task you just added: